BlazeInferno64/blazed.js/lib/node/README.md

 ```

+2. Header Value Validation

+Use `blazed.validateHeaderValue()` to validate a header value.
+This method returns a promise that:

-2. Using `blazed.validateHeaderValue()`, it will return a promise which would get resolved with  a object containing `name` and `value` of the header provided if the header name parsing is successful, else it will get rejected with an error if it fails parsing.
+* Resolves with an object containing the `name` and `value` of the header if parsing is successful.
+* Rejects with an error if parsing fails.

 Here's a simple example with `async` and `await` statements for cleaner code and readability -